gvwilson/sensibleadventures/gleam/gleam.md

 front of his overalls.
 He picked up the reins and snapped them.

 "Haw!"
 Number One shouted.
 "Haw, you ugly creatures, get a move on!"
-The snarly-dogs leapt to their feet and pulled against their harnesses once again.
+The clankers leapt to their feet and pulled against their harnesses once again.
 The wagon began to roll.
-It moved slowly at first, then picked up speed as the snarly-dogs hit their stride.
+It moved slowly at first, then picked up speed as the clankers hit their stride.
 Faster and faster it went, until it was practically flying down the hill.

 As the wagon picked up speed, the umbrellas began to spin around.
 The